Pooja-vish/Pooja-vish/README.md

 ## Hi there, I am Pooja Vishwakarma, great to see you here.

-• Persuing my Masters in Applied Computing from University of Windsor.
+• Pursuing my Masters in Applied Computing from University of Windsor.

 • Full Stack Developer with 5 years of experience.